chngyicheng/gba-snake-game/README.md

 # Snake Game for GBA

 ## Introduction
 This is a snake game created for the Game Boy Advance.
-This group project was created to learn about assembly language and creating games for older hardware, during studies in the National University of Singapore.
+This group project was created in 2021 to learn about assembly language and creating games for older hardware, during studies in the National University of Singapore.

 ## Running the game
 Launch your favourite GBA Emulator.
 Load the file `SNAKEPROJECT.gba` and your game will begin.